mobilint/aries-weapon-detection-demo/README.md

+# Notice

+This repository is no longer maintained.

+Ongoing development has moved to `aries-cv-demo`.

+This repository is kept for reference only.

+---
 # ARIES Weapon Detection Demo

 This project is a multi-channel weapon detection demo for MLA100-based systems.
 The current default configuration uses one `YOLO26` model and 30 local video feeders.